James Smith (archdeacon of Barnstaple): Poetry

 Smith was much admired by the "poetical wits" of the day.
 Philip Massinger is said to have referred to him as his son.
 He was also friendly with William Davenant.
-He wrote satirical poetry, which was published in a collection entitled Musarum Deliciæ or the Muses's Recreation, in 1656.
+He wrote satirical poetry, which was published in a collection entitled Musarum Deliciæ or the Muses' Recreation, in 1656.
 Smith's verses appear to have been written for amusement in correspondence with Sir John Mennes, whose replies were also included.
 Both were light and satirical in tone.
 The publisher, Henry Herringman, stated that the poems had been collected by him from "Sir John Mennis and Dr. Smith's drolish intercourses."
 Another anthology called Wit Restored was published in 1658.
 This contains verse letters from Smith to Mennis, "then commanding a troop of horse against the Scots."
 Another piece was written to Mennis "on the Surrender of Conway Castle."

 Smith also wrote sacred anthems which were sung at Exeter in his day.